What Is International Parental Abduction?

 Under the Hague Abduction Convention, member states would:

 - Designate a Central Authority that would be responsible for fielding applications under the Hague Abduction Convention

 - Recognize the validity of custody orders from sister countries

 - Provide a simplified way of resolving jurisdictional conflicts between countries based on an analysis of the child’s habitual residence and the child’s best interests

 As mentioned, parental abduction cases typically involve parents who are either going through a divorce, or have already gone through a divorce.
 Many Hague Convention countries similarly determine issues of child custody based on the child’s best interests.

 However, a desperate parent who is not satisfied with the court’s determinations may want to take matters into their own hands and retain custody of their child in violation of an existing custody order.
 This implies that parental abduction cases are always contrary to the child’s best interests.

 However, even in cases where a court has yet to render a final custody order, parental abduction has a significant potential of confusing and even harming a child’s healthy course of development.
 The child will potentially learn the wrong way to approach adversity as a result.
 It can also cause significant harm to the child’s relationship with either parent.
 As a result, a court can use the fact that a party committed parental abduction in fashioning a custody order that is adverse to the abducting parent’s wishes.

 Divorce cases can be as emotionally challenging as they are legally complicated.
-As a result, you should seek the legal advice of a professional attorney from the Law & Mediation Firm of Klueck & Hoppes for help.
+As a result, you should seek the legal advice of a professional attorney from Family Law San Diego for help.
 We can take care of the technical legal issues while you focus on dealing with the emotional hardships of your case.